ukesh-rajasekar/Venue-API/README.md

 # API
-REST API build with flask, get venues
+Venue API build with flask.

+# Arguments:
+  Latitude
+  Longitude

+# Returns:
+   Venues which are near the entered location